Reset The Debt:

 Who We Are

 Reset The Debt is a campaign launched by the Baptist Union, the Church of Scotland, Church Action on Poverty, the Methodist Church and the United Reformed Church, working with Jubilee Debt Campaign.

-The campaign grew out of our listening and learning to communities during the lockdown of 2020, as part of our Gleanings project.
+The campaign grew out of our listening and learning to communities during the first lockdown in 2020, as part of our Gleanings project.
 We heard that debt was becoming an increasing problem for households and communities across the UK.

 We are supported by a number of other organisations, who’ve added their voices to call for change.